tdkehoe/Learn-To-Code-By-Breaking-Stuff/Node_and_Express.md

 Almost every Node Express server includes a database.
 A database changes a _static_ website into a _dynamic_ website that can interact with users.

+> Modern static websites interact with users too by using front-end frameworks such as Angular and using cloud databases.

 Node and Express work with a variety of databases.
 The first decision when choosing a database is whether to use an SQL database such as PostgresSQL or MySQL vs. using a NoSQL database such as MongoDB.

 Structured Query Language (SQL) is a functional language for addressing a _relational_ database.
 A relational database consists of tables.
 Tables are two-dimensional with rows and columns, like a spreadsheet.
 For example there might be a table for users (with names, addresses, etc.), a table for products (with prices, descriptions, pictures, etc.), and a table for orders.
 The orders include both a username ID and a product ID, e.g., customer #8765 ordered product #ABC-123.
 Your code can then assemble an invoice for the order that looks up the customer's name and address, the price of the product, etc.